Term Life Insurance FAQs

 When to Get Term Life Insurance

 While term life insurance is most affordable while you are younger than 50 years old, people buy term life insurance at all stages and phases of life to meet specific financial objectives.
-For example, some buy life insurance if they have accumulated debts, or are concerned about leaving family members with hospital and funeral expenses.
+For example, some buy life insurance if they have accumulated debts or are concerned about leaving family members with hospital and funeral expenses.

 Try to buy your term life insurance at the youngest age possible.
 The costs of life insurance increase with age, particularly if you develop health challenges.
 Once you buy your life insurance policy, your premiums are typically guaranteed for the life of the term, which is similar to locking in your mortgage rate.
+You can typically lock in your premium rates if you buy guaranteed renewable term life insurance, but not if you buy annual renewable term life insurance.

 Is Term Life Insurance an Asset?